BrandonPCollins/My-Project-1/README.md

 # Deployment

+The site was deployed to GitHub pages using the following steps:
+1) In the GitHub repository for the project I navigated to the Settings Tab.
+2) Under the Code and Automation header I selected the Pages tab to open the Github Pages section.
+3) Under Build and Deployment using the Source drop-down menu I select the Master Branch
+4) Then after clicking save, Github provided the link to my completed deployed website.

 The site is live and deployed through GitHub pages and can be found : [Here](https://brandonpcollins.github.io/My-Project-1/ )

 # Credits